OHI-Science/ohimanual/3_conduct_manual/file_system.md

 **Most of your time will be spent preparing input layers and developing goal models**.
 You will also register prepared layers to be used in the goal models.
 This all will be an iterative process, but generally speaking you will work goal-by-goal, preparing the layers first, registering them, and then developing the goal models in *R*. to calculate the scores.

-### Assessment repositories

-**Assessment repositories** are identified by a three-letter code; Ecuador's assessment repository is called '*ecu*'.
-Assessment repositories contain several things:
+### Main folders within your tailored repository

-* The **scenario folder** is the most important folder within the repository; by default it is named `subcountry2014`.
+* The **scenario folder** is the most important folder within the repository; by default it is named `subcountry2014` to indicate that the assessment is conducted at the subcountry scale (province, state, district, etc.), based on input layers and goal models used in the 2014 global assessment.
 It contains all of the inputs needed to calculate OHI scores, and you will modify these inputs when conducting your assessment.
 The scenario folder is explained in detail in this section.
 * All other files in the assessment repository are accessory files.
 Files with names beginning with a ‘.’ are required for versioning capabilities by GitHub and do not appear when the assessment repository is viewed on your computer.

 ![](https://docs.google.com/drawings/d/1eHViTehnAuxSDw1fYI54C3X5YgBktGtaVt71R3OXYeE/pub?w=960&h=720)